 Michael Sean Hennessy, whose Irish roots are from County Cork in Ireland, was born on December 3, 1954, in Chicago.
 Not long afterward, his family moved to Kalamazoo, and eventually to Grosse Pointe, MI, where Michael graduated in 1973 from Grosse Pointe South High School.
 Michael had begun working in high school at Baskin Robbins, and was promoted to Manager in a very short time.
 Michael then attended the University of Michigan for a year and a half, and decided college was not for him.
 He returned to work for Baskin Robbins, and in 1976 Baskin Robbins offered him the new Baskin Robbins store in Muskegon, Michigan.
 He owned and operated that Baskin Robbins store for 5 years, and then sold it to become a Little Caesar’s franchisee in the Muskegon area.
 In the following years he opened 3 more Little Caesars locations.
 In 2011 Michael and his wife Nancy opened Hennessy’s Irish Pub and Restaurant in Muskegon, which is the home of the Michigan Irish American Hall of Fame.
 In 2014 he also opened the Boar’s Belly Brewhouse.
 In 2021, after more than 45 years in the restaurant business, Michael retired.
 During the course of his long hospitality career, Michael was always a hard-working hands-on leader whose example inspired countless young people whose first jobs were in one of Michael’s restaurants.
 Under Michael’s mentorship they learned the discipline and dedication they would need to succeed wherever their life’s work would take them.
 In the Muskegon community, if you were a successful “graduate” of Michael Hennessy’s school of doing whatever it takes to get the job done.

-The new members for 2022 of the Michigan Irish American Hall of Fame will be inducted at a ceremony at noon at the Michigan Irish Music Festival in Muskegon, Michigan, on Saturday, September 17, 2022.
+The new members for 2022 of the Michigan Irish American Hall of Fame were inducted at a ceremony at noon at the Michigan Irish Music Festival in Muskegon, Michigan, on Saturday, September 17, 2022.
+Below is a gallery of pictures taken on the day of the event.
+Activities included a breakfast in honor of the inductees, the induction ceremony on the County Kerry Stage, followed by a tea-room reception on the festival grounds.

 The Michigan Irish American Hall of Fame was founded in 2012 by the Muskegon Irish American Society.
 The Hall of Fame currently has 53 members and is permanently displayed at Hennessy’s Irish Pub in Muskegon and on the Hall of Fame website.
 A digital exhibit of the Hall of Fame is being planned to be available in locations across Michigan.
 To see the members of the Hall of Fame, please visit the Hall of Fame website at http://www.michiganirishamericanhalloffame.org/.
 Nomination forms for membership in the Hall of Fame are available at the website.